7Mon·

 Climate change is being talked about like a pig in practically all the traditional media, especially in Germany.
 I'm less interested in hyping up the next apocalypse than in taking a rational view: what megatrends are emerging and how can I invest in these trends?

 To keep things interesting for you, I won't be writing the usual blah blah blah about renewable energies, electric cars, hydrogen and so on.
-I'm sure you're already familiar with that.
+You're probably already familiar with that.
 I'm also interested in stocks that might only be interesting at second glance and shouldn't be found in every 08/15 portfolio.

 Before we get started, one more request: let's stay on topic and talk about shares.
 In my opinion, moral or political discussions have no added value if no investment can be derived from them.